 STATUS: The ScHARe Bias Mitigation Tools are currently under development.

 In computer science, algorithms are finite sequences of instructions used to solve specific problems or to perform automated reasoning and decision-making.
 Algorithms are widely used in healthcare- and policy-related decisions.
-However, many algorithms operate as “black boxes,” offering little opportunity for adequate testing to identify potential biases that can create unfair outcomes, such as privileging one category over another.
+However, many algorithms operate as “black boxes” offering little opportunity for adequate testing to identify potential biases that can create unfair outcomes, such as privileging one category over another.

 Biases can result from missing data and quality problems.
 Pre-existing social or cultural expectations and design limitations can also introduce biases into algorithms.
-If not identified, biased algorithms can result in healthcare decisions that lead to discrimination, unequitable healthcare, or unintentional arm to marginalized populations.
+If not identified, biased algorithms can result in healthcare decisions that lead to discrimination, unequitable healthcare, or unintentional harm to marginalized populations.

 ScHARe will provide bioinformatics tools, best-practice workflows, and resources for collaboratively evaluating and mitigating biases associated with datasets and algorithms used to inform healthcare and policy decisions.
 Collaboratives will strategize on developing better tools to mitigate biases at the design, data, algorithm, model training, and implementation phases.